astronomer/deploy-action/README.md

   - if there are no file changes in the configured root-folder then it skips deploy
   - otherwise it would do a dbt deploy

+6. `non-dags`: In this mode, deploy-action would run through all the file changes:
+  - if there are no file changes in the configured root-folder then it skips deploy
+  - otherwise it would deploy the root-folder as a non-DAG bundle, mounted at `mount-path`

 ### Deploying on changes outside `root-folder`

 By default the deploy is skipped when no changed files fall under `root-folder`.
 In monorepos, some files that end up in the image are built or copied in at deploy time and live outside the Astro project (e.g. generated protos), so a change to them would otherwise be skipped.
-Two inputs cover this:
+Three inputs cover this:

 - `image-trigger-paths`: list the extra paths that feed the image.
 A change under any of them forces an image deploy while still skipping genuinely unrelated pushes.
 Applies to `infer`, `image-and-dags`, and `image-only`.